merin86/husman-moderna/README.md

 ### Content

-- All content was written by the developer.
+- The text content on the web page has been partly modified by Bengt Liljenroth in order to achieve a neater language.

 ### Code